jaloliddin-rus/MRI-Response-Prediction/journal-paper/ReadMe.md

 # Read Me

 The journal paper is an extension work of the conference paper, where we showcase that we can predict MRI response from spin echo sequence and diffusion gradient directions.
+It is currently under review, please stay tuned for our full paper.

 ## Architectural Modifications